Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_LongerFrame.rst

 * Insert two 6mm bolts into each MakerBeam on the same side as the corner bracket.
-* Fasten the crossbeam to the bolts using four lock nuts.
+* Fasten the crossbeam to the MakerBeams with four lock nuts.

 .. image:: /Images/Kits/kit_camera_slider_longer_frame_step3_350.jpg
    :scale: 100 %